dotnet/docs/docs/spark/how-to-guides/connect-to-sql-server.md

 In this article, you learn how to connect to an SQL server instance from your [.NET for Apache Spark](https://github.com/dotnet/spark) application.

-## Configure SQL server to grant your application access
+## Configure SQL Server to grant your application access

 1. Add a Login user and password choosing SQL server authentication to your SQL server instance.
 2. Give that login user necessary permissions at the relevant database level as shown below: